Whether you see it growing on the wall or catch a whiff of its musty smell, mold exposure may be contributing to your ongoing health concerns.

 Summary

-Our ability to detoxify and eliminate toxic chemicals, including mycotoxins, is a significant component of health.
-Though mold won't be behind every chronic condition, it does deserve the benefit of being ruled out.
+Our ability to manage and eliminate toxic chemicals, including mycotoxins, is an important component of health.
+Though mold won't be behind every chronic condition, it does deserve consideration.
 If you are struggling with your health, you may need to ask some important questions.
 Do you spend time in a damp or water-damaged building?
 Is mold contamination evident in your home or workplace?
 Do you experience chronic fatigue or immune issues?
-If these answers are yes, mold toxicity could be the root of your issues.
-A functional medicine approach provides comprehensive testing and treatments to remove mold from your home, detox the body, and restore health.
+If these answers are yes, mold exposure could be a contributing factor.
+A functional medicine approach provides comprehensive testing and strategies to manage mold in your home, support the body's detox processes, and promote overall health.